-Buildings and building improvements

-Fixtures, leasehold and tenant improvements

-(including certain identified intangible assets)

-Is to 50 years

-Terms of leases or useful lives, whichever is shorter
+Buildings and building improvements 15 to 50 years Fixtures, leasehold and tenant improvements Terms of leases or useful (including certain identified intangible assets) lives, whichever is shorter

 Expenditures for maintenance and repairs are charged to operations as incurred.
 Significant renovations and replacements, which improve and extend the life of the asset, are capitalized.
 The useful lives of amortizable intangible assets are evaluated each reporting period with any changes in estimated useful lives being accounted for over the revised remaining useful life.